kuanhanchen/React_Redux_Blog/README.md

 Using redux-form library to handle any type of form with redux, to validate the input, and then to submit the form.

+Using promise to ensure we navigate back to list of posts after creating a post successfully.

 ### Getting Started

 There are two methods for getting started with this repo.